wallisoft/Remote-Server-Configuration-Tool/README.md

 ENV - Set environment variables.
 RUN - execute the shell commands on remotes server.
-COPY - rsync files from webserver to remote server.
+COPY - scp files from webserver to remote server.
 EXPOSE - Open tcp port in iptables on remote server.

-The script format is the same as Docker so you can combine Docker script to configure all your server requirements.
+The script format is the same as Docker so you can combine Docker scripts to configure all your server requirements.